-Something that tends to happen is that a client will have the white piece shifted forward slightly, but they won't notice it.
-This happens when the white strain relief is shifted back on the cable head enough for the metal tip to connect to the remote, but not completely - so the cable is only half inserted into the remote.
+Something that tends to happen is that a cable will not be fully plugged in to either the camera or the remote.
+You have might a 'half' connection.
 When this happens you see the green power button light up on the remote - so the client believes everything is connected correctly - but then they have no control over zoom and record functions.
-This means you only have a half-connection of the cable into remote - enough to receive power, but not enough to communicate signals back and forth.
-Correct this by adjusting the placement of the white strain relief back onto the cable head, and make sure it is fully connected.
+This means you only have a 'half connection' of the cable into remote - enough to receive power, but not enough to communicate signals back and forth.
+Correct this by adjusting the placement of the cable tips in the remote/camera port, and make sure it is fully connected.
 Then everything will start working.